Great stories start with

 The HB-F900 also have a bold kanji/kana set, but it is not the same as the bold set from the HB-F1/HB-F1II: in this alternative font, the entire kanji/kana set is bold, and seems to be based on the default system font (unlike the HB-F1/HB-F1II version, that was based on the larger katakana set).

-Regarding the western characters, the only alternative set that is actually shared between computers is the LCD-like font.
-This font appears in both the HB-11 and the HB-F900.
 There is a serif alternative font in every firmware, but it is not exactly the same:

 The HB-F900 looks the first iteration of the serif font, as some symbols are directly taken from the default system font, and the lowercase letters seems to be designed using the default system font as a base.
 The HB-11 and the HB-F1/HB-F1II variants of the serif font are more elaborated; more symbols and lowercase letters are redesigned.
 Both are very similar to each other, but the HB-F1/HB-F1II version seems to be the most evolved, based on some details in the uppercase and lowercase C letters and the circumflex character.